Public Awareness Campaign For Smog Missing To Curb Air Pollution - UrduPoint

 Wajiha Azhar, a teacher said there was massive awareness and sensitization campaign on dengue outbreak that killed many people across the country whereas the awareness campaign helped control the issue at a certain level.

+There is no action taken by any authority that needs strict action," she added.

-Alia Tariq, a student in the twin city of Rawalpindi said the district administration had imposed section 144 that barred people from putting the solid waste at fire where first information report (FIR) would be launched against the violator.
+Alia Tariq, a student in the twin city of Rawalpindi said the district administration had imposed section 144 that barred people from putting the solid waste to fire, adding, a First Information Report (FIR) would be launched against the violator.

 Despite such clear legal action, she said the Environmental Protection Department (EPD) Punjab and the district administration were unable to control the situation.

+"We have fired our staff showing negligence in this regard where public complaints are welcomed to keep the situation under control," he added.

-The ministry of climate change officials said a massive clean green Pakistan campaign was on air at the mainstream media and was working out with Pakistan Electronic Media Regulatory Authority (PEMRA) to help initiated public service message campaigns regarding smog on mainstream media.
+The ministry of climate change officials said a massive clean green Pakistan campaign was on air at the mainstream media and was working with Pakistan Electronic Media Regulatory Authority (PEMRA) to help initiate public service message campaigns regarding smog on mainstream media.